syncfusion-content/javascript-docs/js/TreeGrid/Editing.md

 {% endhighlight %}

 N> While saving the edited record [`actionComplete`](https://help.syncfusion.com/api/js/ejtreegrid#events:actioncomplete) event will be triggered with updated record value in `data` argument and `requestType` as `recordUpdate`.
-Using this event we can update the information in data base.
+Using this event we can update the information in database.

 ## Cell edit type and its params